 Drink Driving in Queensland

 A person who is caught drink driving in Queensland will be issued with a summons to appear at the Magistrates Court closest to where the offence was allegedly committed.
-The penalties will be decided by a Magistrate and will include a period of licence disqualification and a fine or term of imprisonment.
-The severity of the penalty will depend on the blood alcohol concentration recorded at the time of the offence, the circumstances of the offending, their past traffic history, and any previous drink driving convictions.
-In Queensland, there are four relevant limits that govern the penalty courts will impose.
+The penalties will be decided by a magistrate and will include a period of licence disqualification and a fine or term of imprisonment.
+The severity of the penalty will depend on the blood alcohol concentration recorded at the time of the offence, the circumstances of the offending, traffic history, and any previous drink driving convictions.
+In Queensland, there are four limits that govern the penalty courts will impose.
 These are the no alcohol limit, the general alcohol limit (0.05 to 0.09), the middle alcohol limit (0.10 to 0.149), and the high range alcohol limit (over 0.15).
 The penalties for drink driving offences are set out in the Transport Operations (Road Use Management) Act 1995.

 Immediate licence suspensions

-First time drink driving penalties
+First-time drink driving penalties

 Penalties for repeat drink drivers

 Repeat offenders caught drink driving in Queensland face higher penalties than those described above.
 Repeat offenders may be fined up to $6600 and issued with a suspension period up to two years.
 If they have a BAC of higher than 0.15, or fail to provide a blood or breath sample, their vehicle will also be impounded, and may be confiscated permanently.
-A person will be considered a repeat offender if they have had a previous drink driving offence in the last five years.
+A person will be considered a repeat offender if they have had a previous drink driving offence in the past five years.

 Further requirements after suspension period ends

-All drink drivers who have had their drivers licence suspended for a drink driving offence will be required to hold a probationary licence for a period of 12 months.
+All drink drivers who have had their driver’s licence suspended for a drink driving offence will be required to hold a probationary licence for a period of 12 months.
 This means the person will be subject to a no alcohol limit during this time.
 They will also have to have an interlock device fitted to their car for 12 months if their BAC was 0.15 or greater, they failed to provide a breath or blood sample, or they are a repeat drink driver offender.
 If the defendant decides not to have the interlock fitted they will be required to serve a further two-year suspension.